Itserge1/Lumora/readme.md

 ## Sound Fun!
 How Can I Join This Project?

 I’m glad you’re interested!
-Shoot me a message on Instagram with your GitHub email, and I’ll send you an invitation to join as a collaborator.
+Shoot me a message on Instagram @realItserge with your GitHub's email, and I’ll send you an invitation to join as a collaborator.